scenaristeur/verse/README.md

 # verse
+- anyone can create a neurone on his pod at https://scenaristeur.github.io/verse/
+- a neurone is a node with an action key (see below `store a file on your pod like`)
-/* anyone can create a neurone on his pod and neurone code can be executed on a local machine trhrough executor neurone can send data to another neurone or watch for certain result of a another neurone */
+- neurone action can be executed on a local machine through executor
+- neurone can send data to / call another neurone or watch for certain result of a another neurone like dendrites & axiones does

 # store a file on your pod like

 `
 {"name":"flock","@id":"17388935-eecf-4124-a4c2-b1a5f2f4e86c","url":"https://spoggy-test5.solidcommunity.net/verses/17388935-eecf-4124-a4c2-b1a5f2f4e86c.json","modele":"agent","updated":1637363084386,"action":"console.log('hello boss')\nconsole.log('can catch args'+args)"}
 `

-then update executor/index.js with the url of your file `let rone_url = "https://spoggy-test5.solidcommunity.net/public/verses/17388935-eecf-4124-a4c2-b1a5f2f4e86c.json"
+- then update executor/index.js with the url of your file `let rone_url = "https://spoggy-test5.solidcommunity.net/public/verses/17388935-eecf-4124-a4c2-b1a5f2f4e86c.json"
 `
-execute the code  located in the action key of the json file with
+- execute the code located in the action key of the json file with

 `
 cd executor